 - Regular Coverage: This will be a non–medical, yearly renewable term insurance (YRT) for which the borrowers will pay an even premium rate effective upon loan – take out.
 The amount of coverage will be the entire amount of the loan.

 3. Fire and Allied Perils Insurance: The borrower is to acquire this insurance on the mortgaged property or subject of the Contract to Sell.
 The amount of insurance is the lower of the appraised value of the residential unit or the amount of the loan.
+Note if you buy overseas you may also need strata insurance, there is an example at Flex Insurance.

 4. Premium Payments: For the first year of coverage, the yearly premium will be prepaid.
 This prepayment will be deducted from the loan proceeds upon take – out of the loan.
 After the first year, the insurance coverage will be prepaid on a monthly basis and will be collected simultaneously with the monthly loan amortization.